A flying Schr\"odinger cat in multipartite entangled states: Methods

-In the Table S2 in the Supplementary material, one could find that the qubit decay/dephasing induced infidelity increases with increasing number of parties, which is easy to understand considering the fact that the state preparation time gets longer with increasing number of parties, and thus the qubit suffers more decay and dephasing, leading to a cat state with more error.
+In the Table S2 in the Supplementary Materials, one could find that the qubit decay/dephasing induced infidelity increases with increasing number of parties, which is easy to understand considering the fact that the state preparation time gets longer with increasing number of parties, and thus the qubit suffers more decay and dephasing, leading to a cat state with more error.
 In our experiment the qubit state induced error is dominated by qubit dephasing, since for our sample $T_2$ is closer to the experimental sequence duration and much shorter than $T_1$.
-From the experimental results we observed a systematically improved state fidelity for the cat states with the qubit $\pi$ rotation than that of the corresponding odd or even cat states.
-This is because the additional qubit $\pi$ rotation refocuses some of the qubit dephasing during the cat state preparation, leading to an effectively longer qubit dephasing time $T_2$, and thus smaller error, as shown in the Table S2 in the Supplementary material.